 This week’s topic is selecting the right booth space location on a show floor.

-Trade Show Associations, which are the head, or governing body, of every tradeshow, have two specific functions:
+Trade Show Associations, which serve as the head (or governing body) of every tradeshow, have two specific functions:

 - Market the show and sign up attendees for the event.

-For today, let’s focus on their first function which is how the association markets and sells booth spaces to Exhibitors.
+Let’s focus on their first function, which is how the association markets and sells booth spaces to exhibitors.
 Many Associations have a sales room on the show floor.
-It is usually next to an EXHIBITOR LOUNGE and near registration.
+It’s usually next to an Exhibitor Lounge and near registration.
 Many Associations will sell space for next year’s event while the current event is still running, not before, and they will always sell after.

 Rule #1: Sign up at least one year ahead of any event that you plan to participate in.
 You have a much better chance of acquiring a good location.

 Now, I definitely recommend checking out a show as an attendee.
 While you are there think about the next rule.

 Rule #2: Identify quality booth space locations during your visit.

 - Which exhibit hall doors will be open or closed for security badge ID?

 - Where are the prime exhibitors positioned on the floor?